piexpiex/CFC/README.md

 # CFC (Calibrador Fotométrico de CAFOS)

-Bash and Python subroutines that perform automatic photometric calibration of images from CAFOS instrument of the 2.2m telescope at the Calar Alto Observatory (CAHA)
+Bash and Python subroutines that perform automatic photometric calibration of images from CAFOS instrument of the 2.2m telescope at the Calar Alto Observatory (CAHA).

 # Requirements